smartdevicelink/sdl_hmi_integration_guidelines/docs/Overview/index.md

 ## Previous versions of these docs

 This documentation is transpiled from markdown in the [sdl_hmi_integrations GitHub repository](https://github.com/smartdevicelink/sdl_hmi_integration_guidelines/) to HTML.
-If you wish to view these guides as they were in the past you can navigate to [the releases page](https://github.com/smartdevicelink/sdl_hmi_integration_guidelines/releases) to view or download the markdown in a previous state.
+To view the guides for previous releases, you can navigate to the [releases page](https://github.com/smartdevicelink/sdl_hmi_integration_guidelines/releases) to view or download the markdown files.